FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-05-04-extra-port.md

 ---

 {: .warning}
-> Additional ports are only available with a Premium plan.
+> Extra ports are available only on Premium plans.

 ## What Is a Port?